 - Part 3: How Much Money Do Mom Bloggers Make?

 - Part 4: How to Start a Blog (+ A Special Bonus from Us If You Do!)

 - Part 5: 5 Ways to Start Making Money on a Blog

 Sign Up for Our FREE Blogging Basics E-Course!

 There is SO MUCH blogging information that we want to share with you.
-In our Blogging Basics emails series. we help you skip the mistakes we’ve made along the way, learn about all the different ways you could potentially make money from your blog, know which plugins, websites and software that we have found most helpful and so much more insider information.
+We want you to skip the mistakes we’ve made along the way, learn about all the different ways you could potentially make money from your blog, know which plugins, websites, and software that we have found most helpful and so much more insider information.
 To share this valuable information, we have created a FREE E-Course.
 When you sign up, you will receive one, bite-sized email a week that will equip you to get started on the right track.
 What are you waiting for, get yourself signed up!